 These tips are relevant for any travel away from home.

-Likewise, take your normal white noise machine or lullabies that you use at home and carry out the same bedtime routine while away, using the same baby products as normal.
+Likewise, take your normal white noise machine or lullabies that you use at home.
+Carry out the same bedtime routine while away and use the same baby products.
 Again, anything to replicate the steps you take at home to settle baby.

 For your newborn, this further helps with the familiarity of anything you want to use while away.
-For example, if you decide you need to take a travel cot, get baby sleeping in it at home for a few weeks before going away
+For example, if you have travel cot, get baby sleeping in it at home for a few weeks before going away

 For you, it means you’ll also become accustomed with how to use any new contraptions and devices.
 Some travel cots/Pack n Plays can be particularly challenging to put up and the last thing you want to do is have a battle late at night after a long journey…